qthoi/hello-world3/README.md

 # hello-world3
-this is my new repository
+This is my first repository.
+Hopes I can learn something here.